Are engineers underappreciated? Most are. Engineering as a whole has lost its magic in the eye of the public and employers.

 Poor social skills

-One reason Obama was so beloved by so many people was that he spoke amazingly well.
+One reason Obama was so beloved as president, is he speaks amazingly well.
 People equate great communication skills with intelligence and respect.

 Let’s now further drill into the individual engineer.
-I find the value of an engineer greatly hinges on the following questions too:
+I find the value of an engineer greatly hinges on the following questions: